 Industry stakeholders expressed concerns that the more stringent stress test could slow down the housing market more than anticipated.

 Today’s announcement elicited an array of industry responses.
-CMT contributor and intelliMortgage.com founder Robert McLister commented that OSFI “hasn’t just ‘tapped the brakes,’ it’s jumped on the brakes with both feet.”
+Robert McLister, CMT contributor and founder of mortgage broker intelliMortgage.com, commented that OSFI “hasn’t just ‘tapped the brakes,’ it’s jumped on the brakes with both feet.”

 Paul Taylor, President and CEO of Mortgage Professionals Canada, was encouraged by at least one concession that OSFI had made.